Insights & advice

 The Difference Between a Database Listing and a Real Recruiting Profile

-UTR, tennisrecruiting.net, and NCSA are databases.
-A 1580 Creative profile is a story.
+Recruiting platforms put your athlete in front of coaches.
+A 1580 Creative profile tells coaches who your athlete actually is.
 Here's why that difference matters when a coach has 30 seconds to decide.

 1580 Creative LLC · 5 min read · Recruiting Profiles

 When families start researching college tennis recruiting, they quickly encounter a landscape of platforms — UTR Sport, tennisrecruiting.net, NCSA, BeRecruited.
-Each one charges between $100 and $400 per year to list an athlete in a searchable database.
+Each one serves a real purpose.
+Each works differently.
+And none of them is the same thing as a professionally built recruiting profile.

 These tools are not without value.
 Coaches do search them.
 But a database listing is just that — a listing.
 A row in a table.
 A name next to a number.